marcglasberg/fast_immutable_collections/docs/README2.md

 However, `IList`s are configurable, and you can actually create `IList`s which compare their internals by identity or deep equals, as desired.
-There are 3 main ways to do achieve:
+There are 3 main ways to achieve this:

 1. You can use getters `withIdentityEquals` and `withDeepEquals`: